-Burger Salad Bowl ~ take a juicy burger, still sizzling from the grill, plop it on top of vibrant spring greens and surround with all the fixings, including a tangle of crisp fried onion strings, blue cheese, and a dollop of secret sauce…now that’s a good idea!
+My burger salad bowl is lower carb and delicious!
+Take a juicy burger, still sizzling from the grill, plop it on top of vibrant greens and surround with all the fixings, including a tangle of crisp fried onion strings, blue cheese, and a dollop of secret sauce…now that’s a good idea!

-Pull up a fork for #5 in my Main Course Salad Challenge, (which has been extended through April!) where I’m sharing a hearty main course salad every Wednesday to inspire you to go green once a week this season, and hopefully beyond.
+Pull up a fork for #5 in my Main Course Salad Challenge where I’m sharing hearty main course salads to inspire you to go green once a week this season, and hopefully beyond.

 You don’t have to follow a keto or low carb diet to appreciate today’s main course salad recipe.
 It’s everything you love about burgers (except the bun) combined with everything you love about a spring salad, and voilà!
 You’ve got a lovely meal that’s light on the carbs and big on flavor.